mscharmann/delim_supergene_poolseq/README.md

 conda install -c conda-forge r-ggplot2 r-cowplot -y conda install -c bioconda/label/cf201901 kmc -y
 ```
-## OR use this YAML:

-### modify prefix of installation path in last line of this file, then
+OR use this YAML, modify prefix of installation path in last line of this file, then
 ```
 conda env create --file dsp.2021-10-27.yml
 ```